Loeb's (department store): Products and services

 Brand name products are available at Loeb's.
 Products range from outdoor-inspired clothing and travel gear for men, women, and kids to a large selection of men's suits and dress clothes.
-Loeb's carries brands by Loeb's own brand LOEB'S, and Loeb's own Alex Loeb Heritage Collection brand, On Running shoes, Fish Hippie, Olukai, Peter Millar, Duck Head, Sorel, The North Face, Patagonia, Goodr sunglasses, KREWE sunglasses, Columbia, Eagles Nest Outfitters, Costa Del Mar, Ralph Lauren, Chaco, Teva, Bostonian, H.S.
+Loeb's carries brands by Loeb's own brand LOEB'S, and Loeb's own Alex Loeb Heritage Collection brand, On running shoes, Fish Hippie, Olukai, Peter Millar, Duck Head, Sorel, The North Face, Patagonia, Goodr sunglasses, KREWE sunglasses, Columbia, Eagles Nest Outfitters, Costa Del Mar, Ralph Lauren, Chaco, Teva, Bostonian, H.S.
 Trask, Kavu, Jack Victor, and Clarks.

 Personal shopping guides are available by appointment at Loeb's.
-The shopping guide is chosen for the customer based on the customers' needs or selected by the customer.
+The shopping guide is chosen for the customer based on the customer's needs or is selected by the customer.
 The shopping guide plans the customer's shopping experience and provides one-on-one customer service.
 Loeb's also offers shopping guides by appointment over FaceTime for customers who can't visit the store in person.
 No purchase is necessary for this service.

 Loeb's also provides tuxedo rental services for weddings, formals, and black tie events.

 Loeb's was recognized by MR Magazine for offering books from local Mississippi authors such as Gridiron Gold by Frascogna, A book of stories from legendary Mississippi high school football coaches.

 Featuring products by the North Face, the North Face Concept Store is a department on the second floor of Loeb's store dedicated to the outdoor clothing brand.
 This department is modeled after free-standing The North Face stores, including the light fixtures and paint.